 6061 Aluminum

 6061 is a widely used aluminum alloy.
 Its composition includes magnesium and silicon, which give it superior corrosion resistance and good mechanical properties.
 This alloy can be easily extruded or forged into various shapes, such as angles, channels, and tubes.
 These shapes are frequently utilized in construction, automotive, and marine applications due to the alloy’s good formability and weldability.
-Additionally, 6061 shapes are found in bicycle frames and aircraft structures, illustrating its adaptability in diverse industries.
+6061 shapes are also found in bicycle frames and aircraft structures, illustrating its adaptability in different industries.

 7075 Aluminum

 7075 stands out due to its high strength, which rivals many steels, and owes this strength to its zinc content.
 Given its robustness, it’s no surprise that shapes made from this alloy are typically used in demanding applications, especially in the aerospace industry.
 Aircraft frames and gears often employ 7075 extrusions or plates.
-However, its higher strength comes with reduced workability, which means industries select 7075 shapes for applications that prioritize strength over ease of shaping or welding.
+But, its higher strength comes with reduced workability, which means industries select 7075 shapes for applications that prioritize strength over ease of shaping or welding.

 5052 Aluminum